systemd/systemd/docs/CODING_STYLE.md

   - Do not print full `help()` on error, be specific about the error.
   - Do not print messages to stdout on error.
   - Do not POSIX_ME_HARDER unless necessary, i.e. avoid `+` in option string.

+## Exporting Symbols

+- Variables and functions **must** be static, unless they have a prototype, and are supposed to be exported.

+- Public API calls (i.e. functions exported by our shared libraries) must be marked `_public_` and need to be prefixed with `sd_`.
+No other functions should be prefixed like that.

+- When exposing public C APIs, be careful what function parameters you make `const`.
+For example, a parameter taking a context object should probably not be `const`, even if you are writing an otherwise read-only accessor function for it.
+The reason is that making it `const` fixates the contract that your call won't alter the object ever, as part of the API.
+However, that's often quite a promise, given that this even prohibits object-internal caching or lazy initialization of object variables.
+Moreover, it's usually not too useful for client applications.
+Hence, please be careful and avoid `const` on object parameters, unless you are very sure `const` is appropriate.

 ## Referencing Concepts